zenbob0530/MeowAlarm/README.md

 Third-party Advertising: We use Google AdMob to display ads within our app.
 To show relevant ads, Google may collect and use your data.
 We do not directly collect or store this information ourselves.

 Data Collection and Use: Google utilizes cookies and other technologies to collect and analyze user information to provide more relevant advertising.
-For more information, you can refer to Google's Privacy Policy: [Google隱私政策的鏈接](https://policies.google.com/privacy?hl=zh-TW)。
+For more information, you can refer to Google's Privacy Policy:(https://policies.google.com/privacy?hl=zh-TW)。

 Opt-Out: If you prefer not to receive targeted advertisements, you can follow the guidelines provided by Google to adjust your ad settings or opt-out.